-The College was founded in 1952 by the Dominican Sisters of Blauvelt as a three-year liberal arts college in the Catholic tradition, offering a teacher preparation program for religious women.
+Dominican College of Blauvelt, now Dominican University New York, was founded in 1952 by the Dominican Sisters of Blauvelt as a three-year liberal arts college in the Catholic tradition, offering a teacher preparation program for religious women.
 In 1957 the College was opened to lay students, the first four of whom began classes in September.